Angelica

 —Side Effects or Negative Effects—

 · Angelica contains chemicals known as psoralens.
-When exposed to sunlight, people who have ingested psorlens often develop a (photosensitivity).
+When exposed to sunlight, people who have ingested psorlens often develop a rash (photosensitivity).

 · Psoralens may also promote tumor growth, leading the authors of a report in the journal Science to advise against taking angelica internally.